How to Exercise With Weighted Hula Hoop: Top 5 Exercises

 A regular hula hoop workout is a contact activity similar to pole dancing.
 Your body isn’t used to having a big plastic circle spun around it.
 The more you hoop, the less you bruise.

-According to the American council on exercise study, the hula hooping workout acts as aerobic exercise and can burn more than workouts like jumping jacks and 100 meters running.
-So by their view of suggestion in hula hooping, approximately 310 calories are burnt.
+According to the American Council on Exercise study, the hula hooping workout acts as aerobic exercise and can burn more than workouts like jumping jacks and 100-meter running.
+So by their view suggestion in hula hooping, approximately 310 calories are burnt.

 It is not advised for pregnant women to pick up a hula hoop on their waist as a new form of fitness.
-However, if you already have a regular practice of using a weighted hula hoop, your muscle and body are already adapted to it.
+However, if you already have regular practice using a weighted hula hoop, your muscle, and body are already adapted to it.

 But it is better to ask your trainer, a physical therapist, or any group fitness instructor and clarify if you can still hoop during your pregnancy.